karolisr/botany-2025-shell/README.md

 From here, you'll be prepared for the class.
 Goal: open a terminal window and print a simple 'hello world'.

-For in class participants, you can copy and paste the `wsl` commands and follow along in class.
+For in class Windows participants, you can copy and paste the `wsl` commands and follow along in class.

 ### Mac/Linux